cnrancher/docs-rancher2/docs/rke2/security/cis_self_assessment16/_index.md

 /bin/ps -ef | grep kube-apiserver | grep -v grep
 ```

 Verify that the `--audit-policy-file` is set.
-Review the contents of the file specified and ensure that it contains a valid audit policy.
+Review the contents of the file specified and ensure that it contains valid audit policy.

 **Remediation:**
 Create an audit policy file for your cluster.